d13co/docs.voi.green/src/storage.md

 ## Box Storage

-Boxes are used to store vesting dVOI per user.
+Boxes are used to store users' vesting dVOI.

 The box name is the user's address.
+The value is a concatenation of:

+- uint32 vesting timestamp
+- uint64 dVOI amount
-The value is a concatenation of a uint32 timestamp of vesting, and a uint64 amount of VOI paid for the dVOI, which is used for early unmint refunds.
+- uint64 and a uint64 amount of VOI paid.
+Used for early unmint refunds.